Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 How to Start Your Science Research Paper

-Science topics are interesting to write and easy to research because there are so many current and reputable journals online.
+Science papers are interesting to write and easy to research because there are so many current and reputable journals online.

 Start by browsing through the topic questions below, then look at some of the linked articles or continue your search online with the links provided.
 If you don't find a topic here, you might want to look at:

 Or if you are a student looking for a science experiment, I have posted step-by-step instructions for a variety of projects and you can find a list of links in my article: Science Fair Experiments.

 - Why do some people not want the COVID vaccine?
 How can we convince them to get it?

 - What is the best way to distribute the COVID vaccine equally across the globe?